-New grandparents Michael Middleton and Prince Charles and Camilla visited William and Kate's baby girl at Kensington Palace on Sunday.
+New grandparents Carole and Michael Middleton and Prince Charles and Camilla visited William and Kate's baby girl at Kensington Palace on Sunday.
 The joyful relatives were soon joined by one of Wiliam and Kate's long-time friends, Emilia Jardine-Paterson, who is godmother to Prince George.

 Proud grandma Carole understandably can't stay away from her adorable new granddaughter.
 The Duchess of Cambridge's mother, who is believed to have held down the fort and looked after Prince George on Saturday while Kate was giving birth, was spotted returning to Kensington Palace to spend some more quality time with the new arrival.